ChrisJStone/Thermos/README.md

 ## Chat

-Feel free to drop in on the Contigo Discord chat [here](https://discord.gg/cNpacKk)
+Feel free to drop in on the Imaginarium Discord chat [here](https://discord.gg/ZxPJnDZ)

+## Donate/Support

+N\A

 ## Contributing

-Please read the [guide](https://github.com/djoveryde/Contigo/blob/master/CONTRIBUTING.md) on how to contribute - Contigo always needs improvements :smile:
+Please read the [guide](https://github.com/Terminal-Access/Thermos/blob/master/CONTRIBUTING.md) on how to contribute - Thermos always needs improvements :smile:

 ## Build Requirements
 * Java 8u101 JDK or higher